 An HVAC zoning system is a system that helps to regulate the temperature of a building or home by dividing it into separate zones.
-That means that which means that the temperature can be controlled independently in each zone of your home.
-This is a great way to save energy, as you can adjust the temperature in each part of the house to meet the needs of the people who are in that zone.
+That means the temperature can be controlled independently in each zone of your home.
+This is a great way to save energy, as you can adjust the temperature in each part of the house to meet the needs of the people in that zone.
 It can also be a great way to personalize your overall home comfort.
 If you're in the market to upgrade your HVAC, keep reading to find out how to install an HVAC zoning system.

 How can you install an HVAC zoning system?